Ablation: The removal or destruction of tissue.

-Aerobic Exercise: Exercise which can improve your functional ability and, in some cases, reduce symptoms of heart disease.
+Aerobic Exercise: Exercise which raises your heart rate and can improve your functional ability and, in some cases, reduce symptoms of heart disease.
 It is repetitive in nature and involves the large muscle groups.
 Examples are walking, swimming, and cycling.

 Ambulatory Monitors: Small portable electrocardiogram machines that are able to record the heart's rhythm.
 Each type of monitor has unique features related to length of recording time and ability to send the recordings over the phone.
-They include: Holter Monitor, Loop Recorder, and Transtelephonic transmitter.
+They include: Holter Monitor, Loop recorder (Event monitor), and Transtelephonic transmitter.

-Anemia: A condition characterized by a deficiency of red blood cells.
+Anemia: A condition where you don't have enough healthy red blood cells.
 Anemia reduces the amount of oxygen available to the body.

 Aneurysm: A sac formed by the bulging of a blood vessel wall or heart tissue.
 When aneurysms grow too large, they can rupture and the bleeding can be life threatening.
-Aneurysms that have grown too large should be removed.
+Aneurysms that have grown too large may need surgery.

 Angina (also called angina pectoris): Discomfort or pressure, usually in the chest, caused by a temporarily inadequate blood supply to the heart muscle.
 Discomfort may also be felt in the neck, jaw, or arms.

-Angioplasty: An invasive procedure, during which a specially designed balloon catheter with a small balloon tip is guided to the point of narrowing in the artery.
-Once in place, the balloon is inflated to compress the fatty matter into the artery wall and stretch the artery open to increase blood flow to the heart.
+Angioplasty: A procedure, during which a a thin tube is threaded through a small hole in the a leg or arm artery to the heart.
+Once in place, a tiny balloon is inflated to open the blocked artery and increase blood flow to the heart.

 Angiotensin-Converting Enzyme Inhibitors (ACE inhibitors): A group of drugs used to treat high blood pressure and heart failure.
 ACE inhibitors block a specific enzyme (ACE or angiotensin-converting enzyme) that retains salt in the kidney and can cause heart and blood pressure problems.
 ACE inhibitors have been shown to decrease the risk of dying from a heart attack or heart failure.